EvgenyWas/meme-generator/README.md

 # Meme generator

-The simplest React app which generating memes as a training of basic React/TypeScript and Styled components.
+The simplest React app which generates memes as a training of basic React/TypeScript and Styled components.

 [Watch demo](https://evgenywas.github.io/meme-generator/)